A HEALTHY YOU

 Establish a bedtime routine

 Attempt to go to bed at the same time each night and try to wake up at the same time as much as possible.
+Try to avoid reading or watching tv in bed.
+You want to train your mind into thinking that the bed is a place for sleep.

 Avoid caffeine in the afternoon